Trolling

 and skills of trolling artificial lures.

-is, at long last, accepted that artificial lures are not
+It is, at long last, accepted that artificial lures are not

 only an effective weapon for catching large game fish and